BYU’s Theatre Ballet performs Shayla Bott’s work in Philadelphia

-“I think that in the field, men get a little more mentoring and resources than women, and that’s why they are where they are,” said Bott.
+“I think that in ballet, men get a little more mentoring and resources than women, and that’s why they are where they are,” said Bott.
 “I’m glad to see a lot of organizations starting to put more resources behind women.
 But so often women don’t seek the resources, and they don’t invest the time into making good on those opportunities.”

 “Weaker” abstractly explores the contributions of women in the lives of the people around them.
 The movement vocabulary — or set of stylized motions — was drawn from the dancers’ experiences with their mothers, and from Bott’s own life.

 “I don’t think the piece is particularly ‘about’ anything, but it’s heavily seated in my personal experience,” said Bott.
 “There are a lot of moments where the dancers are going and going and going and going, and all of a sudden they’re overcome by fatigue.
 They start to melt to the ground, and right when they get to the ground, they get up and run to go do other things.”